SoundStorm: Drivers

-Since the SoundStorm solution was a general-purpose DSP where code was uploaded to the card by the device drivers at boot time, this made it easy to add new functionality to SoundStorm.
-However, it also meant that it was not possible to create third-party device drivers for the SoundStorm, since they did not have access to the DSP code.
+Since the SoundStorm solution was a general-purpose DSP where code was uploaded to the card by the device drivers at boot time, this made it easy to add new functionality.
+However, it also had implications of preventing third-party device drivers for the SoundStorm, since they did not have access to the DSP code.
 Linux drivers for the SoundStorm actually talk directly to the audio codec (like a RealTek ALC650), bypassing the APU completely and doing all audio calculations on the CPU and leaving the SoundStorm DSP idle.

 History

 Video game consoles

-Reportedly SoundStorm development was originally funded by Microsoft for use in the Xbox gaming console.
-At time of writing reportedly a second generation chip has been developed, this time with funding from Sony, as part of the PlayStation 3 project.
+Reportedly, SoundStorm development was originally funded by Microsoft for use in the Xbox gaming console.
+At the time of writing reportedly a second generation chip had been developed, this time with funding from Sony, as part of the PlayStation 3 project.
 It was hinted that SoundStorm may make return to the PC scene, possibly as part of a multimedia graphics card, along the lines of the original NV1 card, rather than as a discrete or onboard solution.
 While there did appear to be plans for a discrete product at one point, this never materialised.